wordofwarning/wordofwarning.org/current/2023-emergency/evening/index.md

 <hr>
 **8pm** Egan & Pinchbeck · *Matchstalks Remastered*

-Egan & Pinchbeck apply their original approach of devising contemporary performance from musical stimuli to the 1978 hit, *Matchstalk Men and Matchstalk Cats and Dogs (Lowry's Song)*.
-They translate the track, inspired by the paintings of L. S. Lowry, into a series of theatrical motifs.
+Egan & Pinchbeck apply their original approach of devising contemporary performance from musical stimuli to the 1978 hit, *Matchstalk Men and Matchstalk Cats and Dogs (Lowry's Song)*.<br>They translate the track, inspired by the paintings of L. S. Lowry, into a series of theatrical motifs.
 Following the song's structure, the piece is broken down into scenes exploring the visual language of Lowry's paintings and the song's lyrical poetry.
 Egan & Pinchbeck question how painting becomes music, music becomes theatre, people become performers.<br>The project draws on the history of Lowry, with access to Special Collections, Manchester School of Art, where he studied painting.

 Kevin Egan is a Senior Lecturer in Contemporary Performance at Manchester Metropolitan University and member of the internationally-renowned theatre company Reckless Sleepers.<br>Michael Pinchbeck is a writer, director, theatre-maker, and Reader in Theatre at Manchester Metropolitan University.
 He has created work for parked cars, park benches, sheds, Roman walls, recital halls — and theatres — having been commissioned for a trio of plays by Nottingham Playhouse.